 A monstrous Plaice of 8lb 13oz came in September 2017 beating a very old record..!!!

-This followed with a record Redfish of 4LB that March.
+This followed with a record Redfish of 4LB that March, beaten again, and now standing at 6 1/2lb!

 Also that March a record Grey Gurnard which we think also holds the record for the prettiest fish we’ve seen.